Servebolt/servebolt-optimizer/README.md

 ## Changelog
 #### 3.5.11
+* Added blacklisted urls via get vars for WooCommerce so that they cannot be prefetched.
 * Added ```wp servebolt check-cdn-setup``` to the WP CLI to check the CDN setup for AcelerateDomains or ServeboltCDN.
 * Added ```wp servebolt servebolt cache purge queue trash``` to the WP CLI to purge old items from the queue
 * Removed APO capability due to it being only possbile now with the cloudflare plugin.